wjx0820/athena-core/docs/configuration.md

 ### HTTP

-Enable `http` for Athena to send HTTP requests, search the web via Jina Search or Exa Search, and download files from the Internet.
+Enable `http` for Athena to send HTTP requests, search the web via Jina Search, Exa Search, or Tavily Search, and download files from the Internet.

 ```yaml
   http: